-The rules differ — and they’re easy to bend.
+The rules for service dogs and emotional support dogs differ — and they're easy to bend.

 You’re sitting in a white-tablecloth restaurant when who should be seated at the table right next to yours but a patron with a large, somewhat unruly dog.
 The animal is wearing a vest, so you keep quiet, but it is having so much trouble settling down — sniffing all about and whimpering — that you finally speak to the maître d’.